ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 The movie price codes were defined as integer constants in Ruby, but their purpose was to be discriminated in a `case` statement as though they together formed an enum.
-Ruby doesn't have enums, but Haskell does, as a simple use case of an [algebraic data type](https://wiki.haskell.org/Algebraic_data_type).
+Ruby doesn’t have enums, but Haskell does, as a simple use case of an [algebraic data type](https://wiki.haskell.org/Algebraic_data_type).

-Haskell doesn't have classes, so our `Movie` is just a data type.
+Haskell doesn’t have classes, so our `Movie` is just a data type.
 This does nothing more than introduce the `Movie` type along with its only constructor, also named `Movie`, and the record of the two fields it represents.